 Elinor Dashwood (Sense and Sensibilities)

 But wait, wasn’t Hermione conceited?
-Or was she was just more mature than Harry Potter and Ron Weasley?
+Or was she just more mature than Harry Potter and Ron Weasley?
 That’s a problem?
-What about Jo March (Little Women), who kept rebuffing Theodore Laurence’s bid for marriage?
+What about Jo March (Little Women), who rebuffed Theodore Laurence’s bid for marriage?
 Is it wrong for women to make their own decisions?

 I’ve never read a romance novel, but I understand they're notorious for floodlighting faultless femmes.
-My family keeps telling me that if I’m going to be a successful author, I must appeal to female readers—who apparently like their sparkly and pristine upscale counterparts.
+My family keeps telling me that if I’m going to be a successful author, I must appeal to female readers who like their sparkly and pristine upscale counterparts.

 This gets me back to Adrianna (Hanover), the target of my critic’s derision.
 The only physical descriptor of the girl in the entire novel is the sentence: